ngworker/lumberjack/README.md

 This is possible because the `ConsoleDriver` has the same configuration options as the `LumberjackLogDriverConfig`.
 We only have to include the driver identifier since it cannot be predefined.

-The driver identifier is a unique string that allows identifying one driver instance from other drivers and even from another lazy-loaded instance of itself.

-To add custom options, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/libs/ngworker/lumberjack/http-driver/src/lib/lumberjack-http-driver-root.module.ts).
+For adding custom settings, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/libs/ngworker/lumberjack/http-driver/src/lib/lumberjack-http-driver-root.module.ts).

 The most important thing about the `LumberjackConsoleDriverModule` is that it provides the `LumberjackConsoleDriver` using the `lumberjackLogDriverToken` with the `multi` flag on.
 This allows us to provide multiple log drivers for Lumberjack at the same time.